deepanshululla/flight-reservation/README.md

-## Airline E-Commerce website using Java Spring boot and thymeleaf
+## Airline E-Commerce website using Java Spring boot, MySql, AngularJs and thymeleaf

 - Created a website clone for an Ecommerce airline web application using Spring boot, Spring data JPA(ORM) and MySQL.
 Added features to search and book flights.

 - Created an REST API to serve an an integration layer for flight checkin microservice.
-Created the same microservice for passengers to check in.
+Created flight checkin microservice for passengers to check in.

 - Encoded passwords to prevent them from being stored in plain text and defined roles for different types of users to perform authentication and authrorization.

 - Added logging features and defined custom log rotation policies to log information to an external log file.

-- Added AngularJs to validate form for matching passwords and providing feedback if form parameters are not valid.
+- Added AngularJs to validate forms and for two way binding.